erebe/personal-server/README.md

 # Bypass firewalls with WsTunnel <a name="wstunnel"></a>

-Sometimes is it not possible to connect to my VPN due to some firewalls, because Wireguard uses UDP traffic and it is not allowed, or the port 995 (POP3s) I bind it on is forbiden.
+Sometimes is it not possible to connect to my VPN due to some firewalls, because Wireguard uses UDP traffic and it is not allowed, or the port 995 (POP3s) I bind it on is forbidden.

 To bypass those firewalls and allow me to reach my private network I use [WsTunnel](https://github.com/erebe/wstunnel), a websocket tunneling utility that I wrote.
 Basically, wstunnel leverage Websocket protocol that is using HTTP in order to tunnel TCP/UDP traffic through it.
 With that, 99.9% of the time I can connect to my VPN network, at the cost of 3 layer of encapsulation (data -> WebSocket -> Wireguard -> Ip) :x